swup/docs/src/docs/other/minimal-reproduction.md

 dependencies not related to the issue should be removed.

 A minimal reproduction is the best way to help people that want to help *you*.

-## Why you should create a minimal reproduction

-By creating a minimal reproduction, you enable us to:

-- Fix your bug faster
-- Work on your feature request faster
-- Confirm the cause of the behavior

 ## How to create a minimal reproduction